 Post-COVID-19, energy market analysis, which combines both the transition to zero carbon and the pandemic, predicts a 6% – 12% drop in global energy demand over the next decade (2019 – 2030).
 These estimates depend on a number of scenarios:

-A lowering of oil and gas prices below pre-Covid-19 values with peak oil plateauing below 100 mbd before 2030 .
-Significantly, investor confidence is low yet existing oil field production is declining at between 2% – 6% a year requiring investment in new capacity even if global market remains below the 100 mbd 2019 record.
-Reliance on shale to make up reserve capacity is doubtful as it requires very high capital investment and >$70 barrel to succeed .
+A lowering of oil and gas prices below pre-COVID-19 values with peak oil plateauing below 100 mbd before 2030 .
+Significantly, investor confidence is low yet existing oil field production is declining at between 2% – 6% a year.
+To address this decline, investment in new capacity would be required even if the global market remains below the 100 mbd 2019 record.
+An alternate option could be to increase reliance on shale to make up reserve capacity.
+However, this approach is doubtful as it requires very high capital investment and requires >$70 barrel to succeed .

-BP has announced it will reduce fossil oil production 40% by 2030 and increase renewable energy spending 10-fold by 2030 as it plans to become a net-zero emissions company by 2050 [4,5].
+BP has announced it will reduce fossil oil production by 40% by 2030 and increase renewable energy spending 10-fold by 2030 as it plans to become a net-zero emissions company by 2050 [4,5].
 US energy companies such as Exxon and Chevron face a difficult near term as large deficits from Permian Basin investments appear increasingly out of step with the Biden Administration green energy policies and a rapprochement with the UN Paris Accord .

 In the meantime, Asia, the world’s largest energy market and economic region, is actively diversifying its energy mix to include more biofuels driven by policies that mandate higher biofuel blends and renewables .
 Energy investors are looking globally to support new technologies that can deliver reliable sustainable energy compatible with reducing CO2 emissions .
 Thus clearly demonstrating that the energy sector urgently needs to invest in new low-emission, scalable, and continuous supplies of drop-in components for their fuel portfolios.